ACL Injury or Menicus Tear – The Buckling Knee

-When athletes change direction quickly during their games, they twist their knee inwards.
+When athletes change direction quickly during their games, they twist their knees inwards.
 This increases the strain on the ACL and places the ligament at risk of tearing.
-The ACL tears when the knee is forced downwards and inwards beyond the ligament’s ability to hold.
+The ACL injury tears when the knee forced downwards and inwards beyond the ligament’s ability to hold.
 Athletes who tear their ACL often report hearing a ‘pop’ on an injury.

 Immediate swelling and severe pain in the knee are common signs of this Triad injury.
 However, there are occasions where there will be a delay in the onset of swelling or even no swelling at all.
 Remember how you injured the knee.
 It helps your Doctor or Physiotherapist in diagnosing this problem.

 Sadly, the ACL doesn’t heal on its own due to the poor blood supply to the ligament.
 It needs reconstruction surgically by using either the hamstring tendon or the patella tendon.
 Rehabilitation after surgery normally takes about 6-9 months before the athlete is able to go back to full training.